Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Sketch on the map/README.md

 ##How it works

-The sample uses `AGSGeometrySketchEditor` class for the primitive sketching and `AGSFreehandSketchEditor` class for freehand sketching.
+The sample uses `AGSGeometrySketchEditor` class for the vertex based sketching and `AGSFreehandSketchEditor` class for freehand sketching.
 To set the type of geometry when using `AGSGeometrySketchEditor`, you need to assign the `geometryBuilder` property on `AGSSketchGraphicsOverlay`.
 It could be a `AGSPointBuilder` or `AGSPolylineBuilder` or `AGSPolygonBuilder`.
 While the `AGSFreehandSketchEditor` has a `currentGeometryType` enum to select the geometry type (only polyline and polygon are supported for freehand sketching).
 The sketch editor has a undo manager of type `NSUndoManager` that provides the undo and redo methods.
 To clear everything there is a `clear` method on the sketch editor.